Charterhouse/truffle-create-react-app/README.md

 # A Minimal Smart Contract Development Boilerplate

 [Truffle](https://github.com/trufflesuite/truffle) is great for developing Solidity smart contracts, and [create-react-app](https://github.com/facebookincubator/create-react-app) is a great way to bootstrap a React project.
-Unfortunately, the official [truffle box for React](http://truffleframework.com/boxes/react) uses the _reject_ mode of the create-react-app, which may be a disadvantage to many React developers.
-This box provides a basic integration between truffle and React app **without** using the _reject_ mode of create-react-app.
+Unfortunately, the official [truffle box for React](http://truffleframework.com/boxes/react) uses the _eject_ mode of the create-react-app, which may be a disadvantage to many React developers.
+This box provides a basic integration between truffle and React app **without** using the _eject_ mode of create-react-app.

 There are two major features: